hasura/3factor-example/README.md

 There are many tutorials to deploy a NodeJS package on AWS Lambda with API Gateway for e.g. [this](https://github.com/hasura/graphql-serverless/tree/master/aws-nodejs/apollo-sequelize#deployment).
 We will keep Lambda deployment out of the scope of this tutorial.

-Assuming you have deployed your Lambda succesfully, you would have received an HTTP endpoint for it.
+Assuming you have deployed your Lambda successfully, you would have received an HTTP endpoint for it.
 Update your Event Triggers with the new endpoints through the Hasura console or Hasura API and that's it.

 #### (Optional) Connection Pooling